 Andorra has no airport, unsurprisingly as the place is tiny.
 That’s the first thing you should know.
 Although, don’t let that put you off.
-The easiest way to visit Andorra is driving from Spain or France, but buses are an alternative if needed.
-I set off from Figueres around 5:30 am and arrived in Andorra three hours later.
+The easiest way to visit is driving from Spain or France, but buses are an alternative if needed.
+I set off from Figueres around 5:30 am and arrived three hours later.
 Not too bad.
 From Barcelona, you’re looking at a shorter distance of 2.5 hours.
 Give or take a few minutes.

 Regardless of your starting point, you’ll want to switch off mobile data when approaching border control.
 Andorra isn’t included in the EU data roaming packages provided by many mobile networks.
 Using O2 as an example, which is my network, I was quoted 7.20/MB whilst in Andorra.
 Yikes.
 Your phone service will automatically pick up the new zone so no, you can’t sneakily get away with it.
 This can be quite the inconvenience, but public WIFI didn’t let me down.
 If you need help though, don’t worry.
 Whilst Catalan is the official language, Spanish and French are heavily spoken.
 You’d also get by with English.
-Andorra is more than prepared for tourism all year round.

 Adventuring Andorra La Vella